 Our Lady of Perpetual Help – K-8 Catholic school – 2016 Blue Ribbon School of Excellence.
 Well regarded, and recently launched an innovative 1:1 Chromebook program for students in Grades 3-8.
 Tuition information is here.

 Sandy Spring Friends School – The Friends know how to teach.
-If you’re comfortable in a Quaker atmosphere, this place is definitely great, and it certainly attracts a nice bunch of people.
-Even though it isn’t in Howard County, it isn’t that far out of the way either.
-I have heard very good things about this school.
+If you’re comfortable in a Quaker atmosphere, this place is great, and it certainly attracts a nice bunch of people.
+Even though it isn’t in Howard County, it isn’t that far out of the way.
+I have heard very good things about this school, and it has a beautiful campus.
 BTW, they do offer boarding for high school level students.
 Here is the Sandy Spring Friends school tuition information page.
-Some bus transportation is available.
+Some bus transportation is available, and they also offer boarding for older students.
 (There is another Friends School in College Park)

 Bethel Christian Academy– pre-K3-8th grade in Savage / Jessup.
-I don’t know anyone who goes to this school but I do know one of the teachers and she speaks highly of it.
+I don’t know anyone who goes to this school, but I do know one of the teachers, who speaks highly of it.
 Class sizes vary.
 Here is their tuition information.

 High Road Academy – In North Laurel, this is a school for kids with specific types of learning disabilities.
 In order to attend, students must be referred by the public school system Grades 3-12.

-Legacy School – In nearby Sykesville, in Carroll County, this school is especially for children with Dyslexia.
+Legacy School – In nearby Sykesville, in Carroll County, this school is mainly for children with Dyslexia.
 Maintains a 3 to 1 student ratio.